 ● Quality of sod

 ● Soil preparation

 What is starter fertilizer?

-Should I remove my lawn clippings when I mow my grass?
+Should I remove lawn clippings when I remove grass?

 Are all soils the same?